Bio

 Artist Background

-Roy has played solo recitals and appeared as a soloist in Israel, Europe, the U.S. and Canada.
-He has participated in various orchestras, including the Orchestre Mondial des Jeunesses Musicales and the Orchestre des Jeunes de la Méditerranée as principal cellist.
+Roy has played solo recitals and appeared as a soloist throughout Israel, Europe, the U.S. and Canada.
+His orchestral experience includes performances with the Orchestre Mondial des Jeunesses Musicales and the Orchestre des Jeunes de la Méditerranée, where he served as principal cellist.